slipstream/SlipStreamDocumentation/docs/advanced_tutorial/index.rst

    syntax.
 If you're using a different shell (csh, PowerShell, etc.), you'll need to adjust the syntax accordingly.

-   Similarly, the example application developed in the tutorial are uniformly built over the Ubuntu operating system.
+   Similarly, the example applications developed in the tutorial are uniformly built over the Ubuntu operating system.
 This is to reduce distractions and make the tutorial as uniform as possible.
    SlipStream supports a wide range of different operating systems,